kubernetes-sigs/external-dns/README.md

 $ kubectl annotate service nginx "external-dns.alpha.kubernetes.io/hostname=nginx.example.org."
 ```

 Run a single sync loop of `external-dns`.
-In a real setup this would run constantly in your cluster (change the Google project and zone identifier to the one you have).
+In a real setup this would run constantly in your cluster.
+Change the Google project and zone identifier to an **unused** and **empty** hosted zone in Google. `external-dns` keeps the entire zone in sync with the desired records, which means that it will remove any records it doesn't know about.
+However, this will change in the future so that it tolerates and doesn't mess with existing records.

 ```console
 $ build/external-dns --google-project example-project --google-zone example-org --once --dry-run=false